OG CANNABIS INSURANCE.COM

 MIP Manufacturers are required to carry:

-• Product liability insurance, critical given the finished goods nature of MIP products.
+• Product liability insurance, critical given the finished goods nature of MIP products, mandated by CO-MED.

 • Product recall insurance to cover costs of retrieving defective or contaminated infused products from the supply chain.

-• General liability insurance for the manufacturing premises.
+• General liability insurance recommended for the manufacturing premises.

 • Equipment breakdown coverage for extraction and infusion machinery.